 5. Seek and obtain approval.
-Reappraisal and deaccessioning is a shared responsibility.
+Reappraisal and deaccessioning are shared responsibilities.
 Whether a local, state/provincial, federal, or private institution, securing administrative approval before you proceed is essential.
 Explaining the why of this endeavor is critical.
 Outline the goals, objectives, and anticipated outcomes.
 Communicate who will do what, how and when.
 Make sure that administration is kept aware of the reappraisal and deaccessioning process at all significant stages.
 Document each step.